By Walter Rutledge

 By refining these individuals Wiley raises questions about race, gender, and the politics.
 Many of Wiley’s subjects were individuals, often strangers he encounters on the street, and then asked to sit for portraits.
 He refers to this process as “street casting”.
 Wiley allows the subject to decide on a pose from art books, which gives them a measure of control over the way they’re portrayed.

 Adewale Adekanbi, a model, aspiring actor, photographer and Out and About NYC Magazine Co-Founder; began working with Wiley in 2009.
-Both men are Americans of Nigerian decent; Wiley’s father is from Akwa Ibom State and Adekanbi’s father is from Mushin Lagos state.
+Both men are Americans of Nigerian descent; Wiley’s father is from Akwa Ibom State and Adekanbi’s father is from Mushin Lagos state.
 “Wale (Adekanbi) is one of my favorite models”, says Wiley.

 Wale With Adewale